vaskasya/RYMScraper/README.md

 For both commands, a GUI popup will ask what info should be saved to the file.
 The output file is a file called "chartOut.csv" located wherever the script is ran.
 It is encoded in UTF-8, and comma delimited.
-It should be readable by default by Excel 2007 and later.
+It should be readable by default in Excel 2007 and later.

 ## Examples